spion/triplie/README.md

     ./feed_text.sh path/to/textfile.txt

-Advanced usage
+Advanced import
 --------------
 The `feedtriplie` binary supports a regular expression which should extract the following groups, in order:

   - *message_time* - either a unix timestamp in seconds, or `Y M D h m s` separated with either of the following: `:- TZ`.
-You can be less specific e.g. only have h:m:s or m:s (or just h:m but that one might not work as expected)
+You can be less specific e.g. only have h m s or m:s (or just h:m but that one might not work as expected)
-  - *location* - where was the message sent (optional, can be omited)?
+  - *location* - where was the message sent? e.g. a channel (optional, can be omited)
-  - *person* - Who sent the message?
+  - *person* - who sent the message?
   - *message* - text of the message.

 COMMANDS